-In order to allow staff time to transition to a new bus shelter program structure, staff is also recommending that the Board approve a sole-source procurement with CCO for a limited-term contract not to exceed 12 months and not to exceed \$1 million in cost.
+In order to allow staff time to transition to a new bus shelter program structure, staff also recommended that the Board approve a sole-source procurement with CCO for a limited-term contract not to exceed 12 months and not to exceed \$1 million in cost, which was approved by the Board on October 13, 2021.
 This contract would go into effect when our current bridge contract with CCO expires on March 23, 2022.